Community-Cleanup/Co-Cleanup-Docs/README.md

 #### *Planning Meetings*

 We decided that each sprint would start each Wednesday and begin with the planning ceremony (meeting).
+During each planning meeting we discussed what we would like to achieve during the sprint and the value that goal would bring to the project.
+We then moved items from the product backlog that were necessary to complete the sprint, and delegated how we would complete these items.
+Finally each of the items moved from the backlog was broken down into an increment that would be achievable to be completed in one day.

-Each planning meeting addressed the following three questions:
+Based on this approach, each planning meeting addressed the following three questions:

 **What is the main sprint goal and the value that would bring to the project?**